 “Agents have enough to keep up with that we wanted to ensure that HomeRover was super-easy to use,” Worthington adds.
 “So ‘simple’ and ‘smart’ have been key watchwords.
 Same holds true for the other side of the line.
-Busy house hunters are always looking for ways to cut time, and so we’re developing HomeRover in a way that makes it a cinch to browse, plan and participate in a live video tour.”
+Busy house hunters are always looking for ways to cut time, and so we’re developing HomeRover in a way that makes it a cinch to browse, plan and participate in a live virtual showing.”
 Home buyers and renters will also be able to take advantage of these HomeRover benefits:

 “Today’s house hunters demand ‘reality,’ ‘reach’ and ‘convenience,’” Worthington explains.
-“They want to be able to schedule remote tours at their convenience and they want to see as many homes as possible in as little time as possible.
+“They want to be able to schedule remote home showings at their convenience and they want to see as many homes as possible in as little time as possible.
 And most important, they want authenticity.
 They basically want to come as close to experiencing the property as they can before committing to buying or renting it.”